-If a student is absent for one of these lab experiments listed above, the student will be given an alternative graded assignment to the lab report [since he/she has no experiment data] called the Journal Article Assignment worth 100 points.
-That can offset the zero (0) out of 100 on the lab report the student earned.
-This alternative assignment however does not offset the zero (0) for the accuracy grade for the missed lab work.
+If a student is absent for a lab experiment listed above, one is given an alternative graded report [since one has no experiment data] called the Journal Article Assignment worth 100 points.
+This can offset the zero (0) out of 100 on the lab report.
+The alternative report does not offset the zero (0) accuracy grade for missed lab work.